Nick Kingham: Pittsburgh Pirates

 Kingham attended Sierra Vista High School in Las Vegas, Nevada.
 In 2010, his senior season, he was 8–3 with a 2.01 ERA in 13 games.
 After his senior year, he was drafted by the Pittsburgh Pirates in the fourth round of the 2010 Major League Baseball draft out of Sierra Vista High School in Las Vegas, Nevada.
 He signed with the Pirates for a signing bonus worth $480,000, forgoing his commitment to play college baseball at the University of Oregon.
 He made his professional debut in August 2010 with the Gulf Coast League Pirates.
 He spent the 2011 season with the State College Spikes and the 2012 season with the West Virginia Power.

 Kingham started the 2013 season with the High-A Bradenton Marauders and was promoted to Double-A Altoona Curve during the season.
 He was voted to the 2013 Florida State League All-Star Game.
 He spent the 2014 season with Altoona and the Triple-A Indianapolis Indians.
 Kingham was added to the 40-man roster on November 20, 2014.

 Prior to the 2015 season, Kingham was ranked as the 67th best prospect in baseball by Baseball Prospectus.
 Kingham underwent Tommy John surgery in May 2015.
 He would miss the rest of the 2015 season before returning to make rehab starts in July 2016.
-Kingham finished the 2016 season with 10 starts across the rookie, Class A and Class AA levels.
+Kingham finished the 2016 season with 10 starts across the rookie, Single-A and Double-A levels.
 In 2017, Kingham suffered an ankle injury during spring training which delayed his season debut until May.

 Kingham began the 2018 season with Indianapolis.
 He was named International League Pitcher of the Week on April 16, 2018.
 Kingham made his major league debut on April 29, 2018, against the St. Louis Cardinals.
 During his debut, Kingham took a perfect game through 6 2/3 innings before allowing a single to Paul DeJong.
 Kingham went on to record his first career win as the Pirates won 5–0.

 On April 30, 2018, Pirates manager Clint Hurdle announced that Kingham would remain in the Pirates rotation, with Steven Brault moving to the bullpen to make room.
 In 18 games (15 starts), he finished 5–7 with an ERA of 5.21 in 76 innings.

 Kingham began 2019 in Pittsburgh's bullpen before moving to the starting rotation.
 He was moved back to the bullpen in May.
-He was designated for assignment on June 8 after going 1–1 with a 9.87 ERA in 34.2 innings.
+He was designated for assignment on June 8 after going 1–1 with a 9.87 ERA in 34 2/3 innings.